International student orientation and welcome

-You will receive an email to your @myumanitoba.ca account with instructions on how to access UM Essentials, once you have been enrolled in the course.
+You will receive an email to your @myumanitoba.ca email when you have been enrolled in the course.
 We do enrollments once a week, after you have accepted your offer.

 To access the course, log in to UM Learn using your UM Email.

 Graduate students can plan your success with #UMGradGoals.